agis/git-style-guide/README.md

 * However, there are cases where rewriting history is legitimate.
 These are
   when:

-  * You are the only one working on the branch and it is not at a review phase
+  * You are the only one working on the branch and it is not being reviewed.

-  * You want to tidy up your branch (ie. squash/reorder commits, reword messages) and/or rebase it onto the 'master' branch *just before you merge it*.
+  * You want to tidy up your branch (eg. squash commits) and/or rebase it onto the "master" in order to merge it later.

-  That said, *never rewrite the history of the `master` branch* or any other "important" branches (ie. used by production or CI servers).
+  That said, *never rewrite the history of the "master" branch* or any other special branches (ie. used by production or CI servers).

 * Keep the history *clean* and *simple*. *Just before you merge* your branch: